 The Kimura lock bears the name of a formidable Judoka that reigned terror among grappling martial arts competitors.
 Masahiko Kimura was a Japanese Judoka and pro-wrestler who is considered to be one of the greatest of all times.

 Kimura is one of the pioneers of Vale Tudo fighting.
 The pro-wrestler faced and beat many high-level opponents during his prime.
 In 1951, while visiting Brazil, the famous Judoka responded to a challenge from the founder of BJJ, Helio Gracie.
-They fought in a “submission only format” that included the opportunity to win by submission or knockout.
+They fought in a “submission-only format” that included the opportunity to win by submission or knockout.
 Pretty similar to today’s Combat Jiu-Jitsu, in essence.
 Helio and Kimura squared off in the famous Maracana stadium, in front of 20.000 people.
 Kimura threw the much lighter Helio around for a while before pinning him to the ground.
-After multiple submission attempts, he was finally successful with a reverse ude-garami, that broke Helio’s arm.
-In owner of his formidable opponent, Helio later named the move the Kimura lock, after incorporating it into BJJ.
+After multiple submission attempts, he was finally successful with a reverse Ude Garami, that broke Helio’s arm.
+As the owner of his formidable opponent, Helio later named the move the Kimura lock, after incorporating it into BJJ.

 Deconstructing The Kimura Lock

 The Kimura lock, or double wrist lock, as it is known in wrestling, is primarily a shoulder lock.
 It is done with two arms against one, meaning it is mechanically very sound and powerful.
 This very versatile submission can be reached through all kinds of positions, both top, and bottom.
 This makes it a very effective technique that is suitable for every level, thanks to its fairly simple mechanics.